lilyinstarlight/MCP/README.md

 The daemon manager is all of the files and folders with the exception of `bin/armagetron.py` and the `www` folder.
 Install is simply putting these files where you want them to go then configuring them for that directory.

 ####Daemonize####
 The daemon manager requires the daemonize tool to run armagetron in the background.
 Installation of the daemonize tool is very simple, even if there isn't a package for your system.
 Gentoo has a package in the main repository for daemonize and Arch has it in its AUR.
-Neither Debian nor Ubuntu have it as a package, but it is very simple to install.
+Neither Debian nor Ubuntu have it as a package, but it is very simple to install from source.

 To install from source, run: